 We flew direct from JFK on Delta.
 It was fine – a typical domestic Delta First experience.

-We’ve never flow to the Caribbean before [we’ve only visited on cruises] so it was novel flying 4 hours to a different country and staying in the same time zone.
+We’ve never flown to the Caribbean before [we’ve only visited on cruises] so it was novel flying 4 hours to a different country and staying in the same time zone.
 In that respect it was great compared to Hawaii which is often considered when looking for a tropical resort experience.

 The line at customs was pretty brutal since they only had 3 agents to deal with a plane full of people.
 They haphazardly passed out lengthy customs forms to those in line – not sure why they didn’t do that on the flight.
 I was thankful to be at the front of the line.
 We got through in about 10 minutes.